 The George Washington University has partnered with Lyft rideshare service to offer Mount Vernon Campus students with reliable late-night transportation from midnight to 7 a.m. between the Foggy Bottom and Mount Vernon campuses.

-The GW-Lyft program for students living on the Mount Vernon campus launches on Feb.
-15, 2022.
 This free service will provide Mount Vernon Campus students who are 18 and over with up to 30 Lyft rides per month to help them with their late-night commute between campuses.

 The Basics: How GW’s Lyft Program for Mount Vernon Students Works